agatapst/radio_app/README.md

 - Gulp

 ### Status
 The basic version of the project is done.
-In the future, there are plans to add Wikipedia API with plant images.

 ### Additional info
 The aim of the project was to learn the basics of Vue.js.